 He wasn’t entirely sure.
 He was pretty sure but had to check just in case.

 Tom and I often have this number conversation when either one of us writes something down that contains a number.
 His 4’s confuse me.
 I always make sure his 1’s aren’t 7’s.
+It’s true — the French 7 is different.
 He doesn’t like my loops.
 His number 9 looks like a lowercase g.

 It depends on the person, but the French write numbers a little differently than Americans do.
 I know that 9’s look like little g’s in France and have even adapted my American number style so that French people are 100% sure what I’m writing.
 Sometimes the French way confuses me and I need clarification, like when secretaries write down phone numbers for me or when the postman leaves something in the mailbox with a date or a number to call.
 It’s not always so clear what number is what.

-Let me show you what I mean about numbers in French.
+Let me show you what I mean about numbers in French, like the French 7.